 An important part of this course is examining why and how the shift from an agricultural-based economy has occurred, as well as immersing within Irish culture to better understand its role facilitating this environment in a small island country.
 We will explore Irish innovation and culture across disciplines and through readings, lectures, and experiences in country to various sites, including the Science Gallery and the National Museum.
 You will emerge with an understanding of how business and government practices foster creativity in a country beyond the US.

 We will examine ancient innovations such as Newgrange, and the Book of Kells, as well as start-ups and multinational companies like Google, Facebook, and AirBnB that make Dublin the “heart of technology in Europe.”
 We will also look at current and historical practices in the Irish economy, cultivated through public policy, government agencies such as the Industrial Development Authority, foreign direct investment, and multinational companies.

 You will live in shared rooms with fellow program participants.
-Breakfast and welcome and farewell meals are included in the program fee.
-We will take additional meals in the housing or at local restaurants/pubs.
+Welcome and farewell meals, and some additional meals are included in the program fee.
+We will take additional meals in the housing or at local restaurants and eateries.